vladlendv/test-kubernetes-cluster-with-vagrant/README.md

-# Step by step guide to setup Multi-node Kubernetes cluster on a local computer using Vagrant and Kubeadm
+# Step by step guide to setup Multi-node Kubernetes cluster on a local machine using Vagrant and Kubeadm

 ### Prerequisites